Mind, matter and being

 At first glance, there seems to be a fundamental dissonance between these two dimensions: the physical world appears tangible and concrete, while the mind feels ethereal and immaterial.
 However, as we established in the previous chapter, this divide is not as deep as it initially seems.
 We have already seen that, rather than viewing the physical world as tangible and concrete, we can approach it as a system of weightless processes that give rise to the appearance of spatiality and solidity within our experience.

 Consciousness, as the space in which these processes are experienced, is not separate from the physical system, but intimately connected to it.
-There is a direct correlation between brain activity and conscious experience—specific patterns of neural activity correspond to particular mental states and experiences.
+There is a direct correlation between brain activity and conscious experience – specific patterns of neural activity correspond to particular mental states and experiences.
 For example, when you look at a red apple, electrical signals from your eyes are processed by your visual cortex, creating the conscious experience of seeing the apple.
 When you close your eyes, this neural activity ceases, and the image of the apple disappears from your conscious awareness.
 The change in brain activity is directly mirrored by the change in your conscious experience.
-This strong correlation reveals that mind and matter are not fundamentally incompatible, but rather two sides of the same reality.
-If they were truly separate systems, no interaction between them could occur.
+This strong correlation reveals that mind and matter are fundamentally compatible.
+If they were separate systems, no interaction between them could occur.

-In this unified system, specific brain activities manifest as conscious phenomena within the subjective space of our awareness.
 For instance, when you smell coffee, your brain processes the sensory signals and creates a representation, resulting in electrical activity that manifests as the conscious experience of its aroma in your mind.
-To make this easier to grasp, imagine the physical universe as an ever-changing ocean.
+To make this easier to grasp, imagine the universe as an ever-changing ocean.
 The depth of the ocean represents the myriad physical interactions occurring in the universe.
-Your subjective viewpoint—the “space” of your consciousness—is the surface of this ocean.
-As your brain, embedded within the ocean of physical processes, interprets perceptions, it generates waves that rise and break on the surface—your conscious awareness.
+Your subjective viewpoint – the “space” of your consciousness – is the surface of this ocean.
+As your brain, embedded within the ocean of physical processes, interprets perceptions, it generates waves on the surface.
 These waves are your experiences, the reality unfolding moment by moment in your mind.
 In this way, the brain (along with the entire physical system to which it belongs) acts as a generator, and your current perceptions are the waves it brings to life, forming the conscious world you experience.2 There may be intermediary steps between the brain’s electrical patterns and conscious experiences, but that does not alter the central concept: conscious phenomena are manifestations of physical processes.
 When we experience something, we are directly encountering the physical processes of the universe.

-Earlier, we explored that qualia—the subjective qualities of experience—are manifestations of consciousness itself.
+Earlier, we explored that qualia – the subjective qualities of experience – are manifestations of consciousness itself.
 When we experience something, we are engaging directly with the substance of consciousness.
 At this level, the separation between observer and observed dissolves; consciousness is simply aware of itself.
-Since experiences are direct manifestations of physical processes, it follows that consciousness, qualia, and the physical causes of qualia are all aspects of the same underlying reality.
-The wave you experience as the pleasant aroma of coffee is simultaneously a physical process in your brain and a conscious phenomenon in your mind.
-This wave is both physical and mental, with no division between the two.
+Since experiences are also direct manifestations of physical processes, it follows that consciousness, qualia, and the physical causes of qualia are all aspects of the same underlying reality.
+The “wave” you experience as the pleasant aroma of coffee is simultaneously a physical process in your brain and a conscious phenomenon in your mind.
+This “wave” is both physical and mental, with no division between the two.
 Therefore, there is no true separation between the physical and mental realms.
 Instead, they form one unified reality: the conscious physical universe, which we can simply call consciousness.

-Interestingly, physical bodies are capable of functioning without conscious experience.
-Just as a robot can operate perfectly well without being conscious, a person without subjective experience would likely live and behave much like their conscious counterpart, but without any internal experiences.
-This suggests that feedback from consciousness to the brain is not necessary, even in beings who are conscious.
-This idea aligns with our unified model of reality, in which conscious experiences are physical waves in an abstract system.
+This thought experiment reveals that feedback from consciousness to the brain is not necessary, even in beings who are conscious.
 For instance, when you look at a chair and feel good about it, your brain is already in the physical state of “feeling good”.
-When you believe you are consciously deciding to sit down, you, as consciousness, are simply experiencing your brain’s decision-making process in real-time.
+When you believe you are consciously deciding to sit down, you, as consciousness, are simply experiencing your brain’s decision-making process as it happens.
 Similarly, when you remember sitting in a comfortable chair, your brain recreates the relevant states and processes, which you then experience as conscious phenomena.
-Thus, a “one-way communication” from the brain to consciousness is sufficient to explain how the two interact.
+Thus, a “one-way communication” from the brain to consciousness seems to be sufficient to explain how the two interact.

 Subjective and objective existence

 If experience is central to existence, it’s worth considering what it means to have no experiences at all.
-Without experience, there would simply be nothing—a state of pure non-existence.
-Non-conscious objects, like rocks, have no experiences.
-They don’t have a subjective standpoint.
-From their perspective—which is no perspective at all—there is no existence.
+Without experience, there would simply be nothing – a state of pure non-existence.
+Non-conscious objects, like rocks, have no experiences, because they don’t have a subjective standpoint.3 From their perspective – which is no perspective at all – there is no existence.
 They cannot mean to say “I exist”, because they lack the “I” that experiences.
-It is not the physical object itself that possesses the ability to have a subjective viewpoint; only consciousness can hold such a perspective.
+It is not the physical object itself that possesses the ability to observe reality via a subjective viewpoint; only consciousness can hold such a perspective.
 The processes of some objects, like the human brain, create a perspective through which consciousness observes the world, but the perspective itself belongs to consciousness, not the object.
-Therefore, objects cannot exist without a conscious observer for whom they exist.
-Objective existence is only possible from a subjective viewpoint.
+Since objects lack subjective existence, they cannot exist without a conscious observer for whom they exist.
+The existence of objects is only possible from a subjective viewpoint, which implies that there is no objective existence.

 It’s important to distinguish between our own existence and the existence of objects in the world.
 If an object doesn’t exist, it is simply not present in the world.
 Its non-existence means it is absent from our reality.
 However, if you don’t exist, then there is no place for anything to exist for you.
 In other words, nothing exists in that case because there is no conscious perspective to perceive anything.
 The existence of objects depends on your conscious subjective perspective to experience these objects directly or via their effects on the world, but your own subjective existence is fundamental, as it is the precondition for any experience at all.

 You are ultimately consciousness, and your entire existence is a subjective experience.
-We’ve seen that objects don’t experience—only consciousness can have experiences.
+We’ve seen that objects don’t experience – only consciousness (the “I”) can have experiences.
 Experiences always happen within consciousness.
-If an observer existed outside of consciousness, we would still call this observer consciousness—which means observers can’t exist outside of consciousness.
+If an observer existed outside of consciousness, we would still call this observer consciousness – which means observers can’t exist outside of consciousness.
 The observer is always consciousness, because its existence is defined by its capacity to experience, and the “space” where experiences appear is consciousness itself.

 In the previous chapter we have seen that objects don’t exist without a conscious observer.
 We can generalise this principle by stating: Anything can only exist if there is an observer for whom it exists.
 Without an experiencing observer, the “I”, there is no existence to speak of.
 The existence of anything that never affects experience is irrelevant, much like a sealed box in a universe entirely disconnected from ours, or a particle existing in a different dimension that can never interact with any particles in our universe.
 If the contents of that box remain forever inaccessible and the particle is entirely cut off from any physical or observational influence, their existence is irrelevant to us.
 In the same way, anything that might exist without an observer, for all practical purposes, does not exist.5 6